chexovm/whitelyst/README.md

 /client:

 - Adjust meta tags/media in /public (keywords, titles, icon, etc.) and style the app how the client wants it
-- change variables in .env
+- set variables in .env

 /server:

 - server/controllers: change roles according to the Discord server and the application types in each file
-- change variables in .env
+- set variables in .env